These three steps will assure the trouble-free processing of your projects:

 An important part of the Core’s mission is to provide access to equipment and techniques that will advance your research.
 Equipment available through the Core is listed in the services menu, and its use is detailed on the Training & Use of Equipment page.
 For information about workshops and other technical training opportunities, subscribe to our bulletin by emailing firstname.lastname@example.org.
 Workshop dates are always posted on the Core home page as well.

-Core facility bulletins are periodically distributed letting you know what’s new in the Core, what instrument platform improvements are available, information about upcoming workshops and technology related events, and other news relevant to clients.
-To subscribe contact email@example.com.
+Core facility News bulletins are periodically distributed letting you know what’s new in the Core, what instrument platform improvements are available, information about upcoming workshops and technology related events, and other news relevant to clients.
+To subscribe or unsubscribe see this page.

 The Core is happy to provide written materials to augment your research efforts.
 This can include support letters to granting institutions listing available facility resources, details on technical support Core personnel can provide, and estimated budget figures for particular research projects.
 We can also contribute Materials and Methods information for manuscripts that include experiments done in the Core.
 Naturally, we always appreciate acknowledgement in such publications and ask you let us know so we can keep the information in our scrapbook.